taylorhansen/pokemonshowdown-ai/README.md

 cd pokemonshowdown-ai
 npm install

+# compile submodules
+./init-ps.sh

-# compile everything
+# compile codebase
 npm run build

-# train the neural network
+# train a neural network
+# can also cancel out once the test battles start to leave a randomized network on disk
 npm run train

-# connect to the server start accepting challenges
+# connect to the server specified in config.ts start accepting challenges
 npm start

 # lint and run tests